Name | Description |

 ---|---|

-Dictionary Encoding representing all possible string values of a column. |
+enum | Dictionary Encoding representing all possible string values of a column. |

 Enum Definition

-Enum types are created from either a hardcoded set of values or from a select statement that returns a single column of varchars.
+s.
 The set of values in the select statement will be deduplicated, but if the enum is created from a hardcoded set there may not be any duplicates.

--- Create enum using hardcoded values
+Create enum using hardcoded values:

-CREATE TYPE ${enum_name} AS ENUM ([${value_1}, ${value_2},...]);
+CREATE TYPE ⟨enum_name⟩ AS ENUM ([⟨value_1⟩, ⟨value_2⟩,...]);

-CREATE TYPE ${enum_name} AS ENUM (${SELECT expression});
+CREATE TYPE ⟨enum_name⟩ AS ENUM (select_expression⟩);

 For example:

--- Creates new user defined type 'mood' as an Enum
+Creates new user defined type 'mood' as an enum:

 CREATE TYPE mood AS ENUM ('sad', 'ok', 'happy');

--- This will fail since the mood type already exists
+This will fail since the mood

 CREATE TYPE mood AS ENUM ('sad', 'ok', 'happy', 'anxious');